-RISK TYPE: Chronic Physical

-TIME HORIZON: Long term
+Risk Type: Chronic Physical Time Horizon: Long term

-DESCRIPTION: Severe weather conditions and natural disasters have the potential to disrupt operations at manufacturing, distribution and sales locations within certain regions.
+Description: Severe weather events have the potential to disrupt operations at manufacturing, distribution and sales locations within certain regions.
 Our Global Supply Chain (GSC) consists of a highly efficient manufacturing and distribution system for paint, coatings and related products.
 GSC is integrated in such a way that the risk created by a particular location being forced out of service may be mitigated, including by shifting production to other locations, if necessary.
 If climate risks continue to increase, there is the potential for disruption to occur at more than one of our locations simultaneously, and for more severe impacts to our business from each disruption.
 We will continue to focus on these physical risks for climate strategic planning purposes.